Probate Q&A Series

 4. Handle Court Filings and Ongoing Reporting

-Whether you use UTMA or a guardianship, you must comply with reporting requirements:
+Whether you use UTMA or a guardianship, you must comply with applicable reporting requirements:

 • File tax returns for any income generated by the LLC interest.

-• Notify the court or custodian of any significant events, such as a buy-out offer or sale of the interest.
+• Notify the court if required in a guardianship matter of significant events, such as a buy-out offer or sale of the interest.

 By following these steps, you protect the minor’s rights, honor the LLC’s rules, and meet North Carolina’s legal requirements.